More Great Content:

 In the next moment, a second motorcycle passes carrying two passengers.
 This is when the tiger lunges from the brush, hitting the road for just a second with its paws before lunging again at the two motorcycle riders.

 Although you can hear the men speaking in Hindi, there are no subtitles to decipher what they’re saying.
-It’s unclear if they tried to warm others of the upcoming danger.
+It’s unclear if they tried to warn others of the upcoming danger.
 They do manage, however, to capture a bone-chilling close call that likely left the two riders in shock for several moments as they sped away.
 The two men in the truck gasp in unison and then release the tension with laughter when they realize the tiger missed its mark.

-Share this post on:
+Share on:

 About the Author